khaors/geocompr/main.md

 You can imagine it as a road or river network.
 The new object has only one row that define all the lines.
-This restrict number of operation that could be done, for example it prevent adding names to each line segment or calculating lenghts of single lines.
+This restrict number of operation that could be done, for example it prevent adding names to each line segment or calculating lengths of single lines.
 The `st_cast` function can be used in this situation, as it separates one mutlilinestring into three linestrings: